 Stand with feet hip-width apart.
 Hinge at hips while keeping back straight, lowering hands toward ground.
 Engage glutes and hamstrings to return to standing.

-Benefits: Strengthens entire posterior chain (back, glutes, hamstrings), improves posture, builds functional strength for lifting objects, and triggers significant testosterone response due to large muscle group activation.
+Benefits: Strengthens entire posterior chain (back, glutes, hamstrings), improves posture typically compromised by desk work, builds functional strength for lifting objects, and triggers significant hormonal response due to large muscle group activation.

 Form priority: Keep the weight close to your body, maintain a neutral spine, and drive through your heels.
-This exercise done poorly causes injury; done correctly, it’s transformative.
+This exercise done poorly causes injury in men over 40 far more commonly than it does in younger lifters because of the cumulative disc load from years of sitting, so form discipline is non-negotiable.

 Pull-Up Negatives or Inverted Rows (60 seconds)